arve0/master/thesis.md

 ## SHG images, fibers and machine learning
 The main reason for using SHG when scanning the samples it to image tissue structure.
 As mentioned, collagen fiber holds the proper conditions to generate SHG signal.
-Also no prepation other than slicing the tissue with microtome is necessary, which makes SHG an undemanding technique.
-In the breast tissue there is few other molecules that generate SHG signal, giving tissue only images as seen in [@fig:shg].
-Having tissue only images means that tissue can be analysed directly without any pre-processing of the image.
+In addition, no prepation other than slicing the tissue with microtome is necessary, which makes SHG an undemanding technique.
+In the breast tissue there are few other molecules that generate SHG signal, giving tissue only images as seen in [@fig:shg].
+Having *tissue only* images means that tissue can be analysed directly without any pre-processing of the image.

 ![SHG image of a specimen spot with strong fibers going in circle, typically seen around mammary glands channels.](figures/shg.png) {#fig:shg}

-Using image processing one can then extract the features.
+Image processing can then extract the features.
 By example, amount of collagen tissue can be analysed by the intensity in the image, tissue orientation can be extraxted by analysing the frequency domain [@qiu_monitoring_2015].
-Other measures might be matches for known structures like milk channels, \kw{Indian files} [@martinez_invasive_1979], thickness of fiber and so on.
+Other measures might be matches for known structures like mammary glands channels,
+\kw{Indian files} [@martinez_invasive_1979], thickness of fiber and so on.

 With the features extracted, predictive machine learning may help find releationships in the dataset.
 Code block \ref{lst:machinelearning} shows the